<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Battery terminal corrosion is one of the most common and most overlooked maintenance issues we see.
 The white or bluish-green buildup that forms on battery terminals over time isn&#8217;t just cosmetic — it creates resistance in the electrical connection between the battery and the rest of the vehicle&#8217;s system.
 That resistance reduces efficiency, can cause erratic performance, and accelerates battery wear if left unaddressed.</p>

 <p>Cleaning terminals is a simple process: disconnect the cables, clean the terminals and cable ends with a terminal brush or a baking soda and water solution to neutralize the corrosion, rinse and dry thoroughly, reconnect, and apply a light coat of terminal protector spray or dielectric grease to slow future buildup.
 How often you need to do this depends on your operating environment and battery type, but checking terminals every few months is a reasonable baseline for most owners.
-If you&#8217;re seeing heavy buildup developing quickly, that can sometimes indicate a battery that&#8217;s venting more than it should — worth mentioning to our service team when you bring the vehicle in.</p>
+If you’re seeing heavy buildup developing quickly, that can sometimes indicate a battery that’s venting more than it should or a battery that is consistently overfilled — worth mentioning to our service team when you bring the vehicle in.</p>

 <h2>Tip 2: Monitor Tire Pressure Consistently</h2>